ftrias/TeensyThreads/readme.md

  * 7. Switch MSP/PSP on return
  *
  * Notes:
- * - Cortex-M has two stack pointers, MSP and PSP, which we alternate.
+ * - Cortex-M4 has two stack pointers, MSP and PSP, which we alternate.
 See the
  *   reference manual under the Exception Model section.
  * - I tried coding this in asm embedded in Threads.cpp but the compiler
- *   optimizations kept chaning my code and removing lines so I have to use
+ *   optimizations kept changing my code and removing lines so I have to use
  *   a separate assembly file.
 But if you try it, make sure to declare the
  *   function "naked" so the stack pointer SP is not modified when called.
  *   This means you can't use local variables, which are stored in stack.